 Ruky was able to successfully lower her rate from 4.6% to 3.14%!
 All after one call!

-Loan consolidations allows you to combine multiple federal student loans into one loan, resulting in one monthly payment instead of multiple ones, according to Simon Zhen, research analyst for MyBankTracker.
+Loan consolidations allow you to combine multiple federal student loans into one loan, resulting in one monthly payment instead of multiple ones, according to Simon Zhen, research analyst for MyBankTracker.

 Simon suggests that this can really help you stay organized and you might have access to alternative repayment plans that were not available to you before.
 You’ll also be able to switch your variable interest rate to a fixed rate.